ZaMaZaN4iK/llvm-project-clang-format/llvm/docs/CodeGenerator.rst

 (and which of the above three actions to take) by calling the ``setOperationAction`` method in its ``TargetLowering`` constructor.

-If a target has legal vector types, it is expected to produce efficient machine code for common forms of the shufflevector IR instruction using those types.
-This may require custom legalization for SelectionDAG vector operations that are created from the shufflevector IR.
-The shufflevector forms that should be handled include:

-* Vector select --- Each element of the vector is chosen from either of the corresponding elements of the 2 input vectors.
-This operation may also be known as a "blend" or "bitwise select" in target assembly.
-This type of shuffle maps directly to the ``shuffle_vector`` SelectionDAG node.

-* Insert subvector --- A vector is placed into a longer vector type starting at index 0.
-This type of shuffle maps directly to the ``insert_subvector`` SelectionDAG node with the ``index`` operand set to 0.

-* Extract subvector --- A vector is pulled from a longer vector type starting at index 0.
-This type of shuffle maps directly to the ``extract_subvector`` SelectionDAG node with the ``index`` operand set to 0.

-* Splat --- All elements of the vector have identical scalar elements.
-This operation may also be known as a "broadcast" or "duplicate" in target assembly.
-  The shufflevector IR instruction may change the vector length, so this operation may map to multiple SelectionDAG nodes including ``shuffle_vector``, ``concat_vectors``, ``insert_subvector``, and ``extract_subvector``.

 Prior to the existence of the Legalize passes, we required that every target `selector`_ supported and handled every operator and type even if they are not natively supported.
 The introduction of the Legalize phases allows all of the